 Gum Disease FAQs

 What if I don’t get treated for gum disease?

 Gum disease may lead to increased oral health problems, such as tooth loss, destroyed gum tissue, plaque buildup, chewing problems, and more.
 If left untreated, periodontal disease can affect your overall health, including your heart.

 Is laser dentistry an effective way to treat gum disease?

 Yes.
 Dental lasers have been used for quite some time to effectively and quickly treat gum disease.
 Laser dentistry is especially effective for patients with advanced stages of periodontitis, patients who do not need or want oral surgery, and patients who need quick treatment with little downtime.

 Is gum disease contagious?

 No. Gum disease is not a contagious, transmissible disease.
 Although, the bacteria that lead to gum disease can be spread through saliva because gum disease is an inflammatory reaction to harmful bacteria.
-In essence you can spread the harmful bacteria, but this does not mean that the person you spread it to will actually develop gum disease.
+In essence, you can spread the harmful bacteria, but this does not mean that the person you spread it to will actually develop gum disease.